 Table 5.4.
 Noun collocates of cultivated (adj.) in metaphoric dataset (minimum freq.
 5)

-The large majority of the nouns above are associated directly with human concepts.
-There are items referring to MEN AND WOMEN (man, men, woman, women, gentleman), COLLECTIVE GROUPS OF PEOPLE (races, society, nation, classes), PARTS OF THE BODY relating to PERCEPTION (mind, taste, eye), and HUMAN QUALITIES (intellect, intelligence, understanding, language, character).
+Many of the nouns above are associated directly with human concepts.
+There are items referring to men and women (man, men, woman, women, gentleman), collective groups of people (races, society, nation, classes), parts of the body relating to perception (mind, taste, eye), and human qualities (intellect, intelligence, understanding, language, character).
 Every noun, with the exception of life and people, which are too general to classify semantically, fits into one of the above four categories, making the semantic associations of cultivated (adj.) in its metaphoric sense fairly fixed.
 These associations are also unique to the metaphoric data.
 Furthermore, none of the above collocates are present on the non-metaphoric list, making them specific to metaphoric uses.

 Each of the four semantic categories also have members which are related but are not as frequent as collocates.
 Thus whilst not specifically characteristically associated with cultivated as a metaphor, they still help to strengthen the semantic associations.
-In the group of people defined by GENDER, there are also six instances of proper nouns (e.g. Mrs Douglas, St Paul, Sir Philip), as well as more general members (lady, girls, boy, womanhood, himself).
-In terms of COLLECTIVE GROUPS OF PEOPLE, there are audience, family, laborious millions, associates and the wealthy.
-In the group relating specifically to PERCEPTION, there is feeling and voice.
-The group referring to other HUMAN QUALITIES, however, is by far the largest group when including single occurrences.
+In the group of people defined by gender, there are also six instances of proper nouns (e.g. Mrs Douglas, St Paul, Sir Philip), as well as more general members (lady, girls, boy, womanhood, himself).
+In terms of collective groups of people, there are audience, family, laborious millions, associates and the wealthy.
+In the group relating specifically to perception, there is feeling and voice.
+The group referring to other human qualities, however, is by far the largest group when including single occurrences.
 Other items include thoughtfulness, refined pursuits, literary acquirements, appreciation, enjoyments, freedom and sensibility.
 In total, concordance lines with one or more noun members of these four semantic associations amount to 60/375 or 16%.
 It is expected that other lexical words will extend these categories further, in the coming sections of the analysis.
 Firstly, though, the non-metaphoric noun collocates are listed for comparison in Table 5.5: